Application Master's Program

 The admission committee would like to get a better picture of you and your academic career and ambitions to join the program.
 Before the interviews will take place, either via Skype or in person, please submit the following document:

-- 1-page summary of your Bachelor thesis or previous academic projects (see our download section for guidelines)
+- 1-page summary of your Bachelor thesis or previous academic project (see our guidelines)

 Step 4: Interviews and Second Admission Test – March